Surgeries Completed

-Loose bone fragments or damaged tissue floating inside the knee joint
+Loose bone or cartilage fragments inside the knee joint

 Dr.S.Arumugam and his team are the epitome of expertise in knee care, leveraging years of experience and advanced equipment to deliver unmatched results.